Archive for March, 2006

 Thursday, March 23rd, 2006

-Set of four 3 x 4 inches Oil Pastels on paper studies of Bluebonnets.
+Bluebonnets Abstracts, set of four 3 x 4 inches oil pastels studies on paper.

 These studies are based on Springtime scenery along Beltline Road in Irving, Texas three years ago.
-Fields of Bluebonnets are now replaced by a major housing and commercial development.
+The amazing fields of Bluebonnets are now replaced by a major housing and commercial development.
+I can say, ‘I was there when…’.

 Wednesday, March 22nd, 2006